Female breadwinners can struggle with prioritizing their careers over the careers of their partners.

 When I was a little kid, people used to tell me jokingly “marry rich” and I would reply “I’m going to be rich and someone is going to want to marry me!”

 That has always been my philosophy, until recently.
-I was so proud when I first broke 6-figures in my job and then pushed well past that in recent years.
+I was so proud when I first broke 6-figures in my job.

 I loved the power of having the money to buy what I wanted, when I wanted.
 I also liked taking care of my fiancé.
 Being the “sugarmama” felt good!